Who are We?

 Lake conditions are critical to the fishing and are updated regularly on Lake Conditions page.
 Launching is critical to fishing in summer and most of the time until fall and are covered on our Ramp Conditions page as well as having a yearly album where current photos are uploaded regularly too.
 Due to the lake still being well below her prime elevation, we are still using the low water ramp at Gallatin.
 We may see some launching at 1 ramp in Spalding for 2019 but that will depend on the lake elevation after spring thaw.
 Put them altogether and it will lead you to catching your limit!

 We have many seasons under our belts when it comes to fishing Eagle Lake.
-We have countless thousands of hours on the lake, caught many thousands of Eagle Lake trout and have seen this lake through many different phases and circumstances in which the variables constantly change.
+We have countless thousands of hours on the lake, caught many thousands of Eagle Lake trout every season and have seen this lake through many different phases and circumstances in which the variables constantly change.
 Adapting to those changes and anticipating the trout behavior to them is my specialty.
 Teaching others is my honor…when the dad comes up to me and thanks me for helping him catch his kid a big trout, my job has been done!